As A Disabled Woman, The Goblin Mode Trend Doesn't Sit Right With Me

 What is goblin mode?

 Perhaps inevitably, goblin mode eventually moved above ground, was caught by the TikTok algorithm, and the trend emerged.
-Now we see videos of girls, mostly attractive and thin, confessing to the camera (while looking hot) that they eat raw pasta in the middle of the night and mess up their sleep schedules by bingeing Netflix or Reddit.
-It gives 'I'm not like other girls' energy.
-Some Twitter users have pointed out that these are signs of clinical depression and although that could be true, pathologising all behaviour that is not inherently self-improving as mental ill health is another example of how productivity culture is deeply entrenched in today's society.
+Now we see videos of girls, mostly attractive and thin, confessing to the camera (while looking hot) that they eat raw pasta in the middle of the night and mess up their sleep schedules by binging Netflix or Reddit.
+It gives "I'm not like other girls" energy.
+Some Twitter users have pointed out that these are signs of clinical depression and although that could be true, pathologizing all behavior that is not inherently self-improving as mental ill health is another example of how productivity culture is deeply entrenched in today's society.

 Advertisement